 A student who withdraws in writing before classes begin is entitled to a refund of all tuition paid minus a fee of \$10.00 per course.
 Once a course has started, all tuition and fees are non-refundable!

 ACADEMIC INFORMATION

 GENERAL

 The Institution offers courses and degree programs through a variety of delivery methodologies.
-A student can take courses through on campus, modulars, and online (webbased).
+A student can take courses through modular and online (web-based).

 Registration Procedures